benlamb95/premier-football/README.md

 * Issue while testing in fire fox would cause my Players and Coaches boxes to flicker the full border rather than the applied border radius style, when the mouse would intially hover over them.
 This doesnt always happen however.
 * The navigation bar for smaller devices also doesnt appear on the thank you page.
 I tried resolving this by copying the exact code from all my other pages but this didnt work.
 I then tried creating a test page but again this wouldnt work.
   * To get around this issue I have added a link, to go to index page, within the text infront of my image on that page.
+* On apple Mobile devices the sign up button within my sign up form would show i much lighter colour than what was required.
+I change my colour back to the gold throughout my site and re styled the hover effect however it still displayed a lighter colour.

 ## Linking To User Stories